tsawler/word-vector-sim/README.md

 **Solution**: Ensure your input words are common English words.
 GloVe has a large but limited vocabulary.
 Try using the base form of words (e.g., "cat" instead of "cats").

 **Problem**: Docker container exits unexpectedly.
-**Solution**: Check logs with `docker-compose logs`.
+**Solution**: Check logs with `docker compose logs`.
 Ensure you have enough disk space and RAM available.

 ## License